-During the execution of a PHP application, it is possible for it to generate a wide range of warnings and errors.
-For developers seeking to troubleshoot a misbehaving application, being able to observe these errors is critical.
+During the execution of a PHP application, it can generate a wide range of warnings and errors.
+For developers seeking to troubleshoot a misbehaving application, being able to check these errors is critical.
 Developers, on the other hand, frequently encounter difficulties when attempting to display errors from their PHP applications.
 Instead, their applications simply stop working.

 First and foremost, you should be aware that with PHP, some errors prevent the script from being executed.
 Some errors, on the other hand, just display error messages with a warning.
 Then you'll learn how to use PHP to show or hide all error reporting.

 In PHP, there are four types of errors:

 - Notice Error – When attempting to access an undefined index in a PHP code, an error occurs.
 The execution of the PHP code is not halted by the notice error.
 It just alerts you to the fact that there is an issue.

 - Warning Error – The most common causes of warning errors are omitting a file or invoking a function with improper parameters.
 It's comparable to seeing a mistake, but it doesn't stop the PHP code from running.
 It just serves as a reminder that the script has a flaw.